yuvalbatan/writeups/HTB/precious.md

 The edit text does'nt getting any remote url, so i'll try a local one.

-I'll open an python3 web server on my machine.
+I'll open a python3 web server on my machine.
 ```bash
 python3 -m http.server
 ```